 It seems the more I question these things, the more I am drawn into the heart.
 Or at least I hope so.

 As part of my new life I walk to a nearby stream and practice t'ai chi and meditate for a bit.
 It is such a lovely place.
 Without fail, I find great quietude there.
 Mother Nature is so kind.
 When I first started going I found myself often engaged in two mental activities: wanting to place little Buddhas here and there to bring some sort of spiritual energy to the place and also wanting to see the local wildlife so I could take pictures of them.
 Deer.
 Owls or other 'interesting' birds (what distinguishes an 'interesting' bird from one not so 'interesting is a curious distinction in and of itself.)
 I wanted to leave an imprint of my presence and beliefs and also to be in a sense rewarded by having some sort of meaningful contact with the local fauna.
 Then something happened.
 I realized that Mother Nature was getting along just fine spiritually and otherwise without me (imagine that!), humming along rather nicely before I arrived, no doubt after I was gone and regardless of any of my efforts to fix or modify or improve her.
 I was simply wanting to impose my ego on the place.
 When I release these inclinations, a very peaceful sense of harmony emerged within me.
-(This is not to say that Mother Nature couldn't use some support in terms of the constant barrage of pollution, global climate change etc.)
+(This is not to say that Mother Nature couldn't use some support in terms of the constant barrage of pollution, global climate change etc. In fact, I just started clearing invasive species of plantlife from the property where I live.)

 While I am in this beautiful place of nature, down by the stream in the quiet of the trees, I now find myself exploring what is my own true nature.
 Instead of trying to be something, there are times when in this newfound sense of harmony that is directly related to being in nature, I just let what feels like organic natural tendencies come to the surface of my own inner pool.
 It's quite lovely to find feelings of anuncontrived and immediate sense of simple gratitude or appreciation or love for these surroundings.
 To find the intuitive ear and silent voice of the heart that is waiting within.